julkue/mark.js/src/docs/tutorials/exclude.md

 ---
-title: Filter
+title: Exclude
 ---

-When having a context that contains multiple elements and you need to ignore matches in some of them, the option `filter` may be worth gold.
-You can pass an array of filter selectors that will be excluded from highlighting.
+When having a context that contains multiple elements and you need to ignore matches in some of them, the option `exclude` may be worth gold.
+You can pass an array of exclusion selectors and matches within these selectors will be ignored from highlighting.

 Assuming you have the following DOM fragment: